 Career advising at MIT is formally coordinated by the office of Career Advising & Professional Development.
-During 2017–2018, CAPD hosted 130 different employers for 2,609 interviews held on campus and 1,072 employers who posted over 2,042 jobs.
+During 2018–2019, there were over 700 unique company engagements via career fairs, on-campus recruiting, information sessions, and formal partnerships with individual companies for recruiting.
 Meanwhile, the MIT Career Fair, organized by undergraduates, typically attracts more more than 450 companies and 5,000 students every September.

 Many students encounter job opportunities through more ad hoc means: mailing lists, class projects, informal mentorships, and chats over coffee.
 According to MIT Facts:

-- 21% found jobs through various networking venues, including MIT faculty and administrators, GECD contacts, and professional conferences.
+- 47% found jobs through various networking venues, including MIT faculty and administrators, CAPD contacts, and professional conferences.

-In 2018, 52% percent of undergraduates took jobs after graduation.
-Of the remaining students, 39% went straight to graduate school.
-For those who took industry jobs, the median starting income was $85,000.
-These and other data, including popular fields and largest employers by major, are publicly available in the Graduating Students Survey published annually by GECD.
+In 2019, 55% percent of undergraduates took jobs after graduation.
+Of the remaining students, 36% went straight to graduate school.
+These and other data, including popular fields, starting income, and largest employers by major, are publicly available in the Graduating Students Survey published annually by CAPD.

-39% of the Class of 2018 went directly to graduate school.
-The top graduate school destinations were MIT, California Institute of Technology, Columbia, Duke, Harvard, Northwestern, Princeton, Stanford, University of California at Berkeley, University of Chicago, and the University of California at Los Angeles.
+36% of the Class of 2019 went directly to graduate school.
+The top graduate school destinations were MIT, Stanford, Harvard, University of California at Berkeley, Carnegie Mellon University, and the University of Cambridge.

 However, of the students who don’t go directly to graduate school, many do so in the future.
 According to surveys of alumni who graduated more than 10 years prior, 75% have pursued a graduate or professional degree since graduating from MIT.